alialsawad/alialsawad/README.md

 ## 🎓 Education

+- 🎓 MicroMasters® Program in Software Development from The University of British Columbia (2023)
 - 🎓 MicroMasters® Program in Algorithms and Data Structures from UC San Diego (2023)
-- 🎓 Bachelor of Pharmacy from University of Sharjah (2019)
+- 🎓 Bachelor of Pharmacy from the University of Sharjah (2019)
-- 🔵 Currently enrolled in MicroMasters® Program in Software Development from The University of British Columbia

 ## 📚 I'm currently learning